akhilchhetri/akhilchhetri/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on MERN stack developer and as an DevOps Engineer.
+- 🌱 I’m currently learning Blockchain, Solidity, Rust, and Blockchain Space.
+- 👯 I’m looking to collaborate on A genuine Idea with potential of Innovation.
+- 🤔 I’m looking for help with Blockchain.
+- 💬 Ask me about Anything you like :)
+- 📫 How to reach me: email: akhyl.78@gmail.com

 <!--
 **akhilchhetri/akhilchhetri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.